edwinb24/edwinb24/README.md

 ## Hi, I'm Edwin Broce.
 I'm a Web Developer from Panama 🏄‍♂️
+I moved to the US from Panama to pursue a career in coding.
+I love to share my passion with others and am always learning something new.
+My previous experiences have made me well versed as a Full-Stack Developer; I have done everything from SEO and cloud infrastructure to creating SPs in the back-end.
+I’m very passionate about UX design and love working on using HTML, CSS, and TS to create fast, secure, interactive UX experiences for users.
+My favorite stack to work with is JamStack (using NextJs) and my favorite aspect of programming is looking for unconventional, efficient, and creative solutions to problems.

-I had been develing software for the web for 8 years.
-When I’m not programming, I enjoy playing video games, D&D, doing improv, working out, and teaching my cat to do tricks 🐱‍🏍
+When I’m not programming, I enjoy playing video games and D&D, hiking, working out, and teaching my cat to do tricks (although he thinks he’s teaching ME to give him treats).
+Thanks for dropping by, and happy coding!
+ 🐱‍🏍

 ### Connect with me:
 [![Go to my website](/img/website_light_theme.png)](https://edwinbroce.com#gh-light-mode-only)